 Throughout the Division of Student Affairs, you will find friendly professionals who care student success and our students' personal development while they are at West Chester University.

-Interim Vice President of Student Affairs
+Dr. Zebulun Davenport, Vice President for Student Affairs